MrStLouis/laserfiche.github.io/src/docs/api/authentication/index.md

 Generate OAuth credentials to begin using the Laserfiche API.
 Subsequent requests can use the access token received in the response from the initial connection creation request.

-{: .note }
+{: class="note" }
   Note: Access Tokens used to access APIs are secrets and should be stored securely.
-To prevent CSRF attacks, it's NOT recommended to store secrets or sensitive information in cookies.
-The most secure way to store these tokens is server-side.
-If you are using an SPA that does not have a server-side component, it is recommended to keep the token in memory.
-If you need to store the token client-side you can store the token in browser local storage, while being conscious of XXS attacks.
-Beware that storing a cookie in local storage is accessible by any application in the document's origin.
-You can also mitigate CSRF attacks by adding a same-site cookie.\
-        *Local storage example:*\
-        `const token = getTokenFromOAuthService();`\
-        `window.localStorage.setItem("token", token);`
+To prevent CSRF attacks, it's NOT recommended to store secrets or sensitive information in cookies.\
+  Access Tokens stored client side can be vulnerable to CSRF and XSS attacks.
+Security is a shared concern and best practices should be used to minimize risks.
+Best practices for your application will depend on your implementation and architecture.
+Click [here](https://owasp.org/www-community/attacks/csrf) for more details.

 For Laserfiche Cloud, version 1 and later of the APIs follow the OAuth model.